 Maximiliano Léon is a contemporary painter whose work centres around Colonialism, its consequences, historical contexts and connections, as well as the search for one's own identity.

-León's portraits can hardly be described as naturalistic reproductions, rather are they complex multi-layered works, both in terms of technique and content.
+León's portraits are complex multi-layered works, both in terms of technique and content.
 Despite the distorted, almost abstract faces, historical personalities are always recognizable.
-They are moved out of the historical context to suddenly find themselves in the 21st century, where the consequences of the European expansion policy of the past have turned out to be one of the key challenges for the contemporary generation.
+They are moved out of historical context to suddenly find themselves in the 21st century, where the consequences of the European expansion policy of the past have turned out to be one of the key challenges for the contemporary generation.

 Text: Jan Gustav Fiedler - Curator, MUSEUM OF NOW